yann-yinn/nuxt-gustave/README.md

 An _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `[user/1, user/4, user/18]`).

-Thoses routes will be automatically added by Gustave in the `generate.routes` property from `nuxt.config.js` , which is used by the `npm run genrate` to generate the static html files (see here for more informations : https://nuxtjs.org/api/configuration-generate#routes )
+> Thoses routes will be automatically added by Gustave in the `generate.routes` property from `nuxt.config.js` , which is used by the `npm run generate` to generate the static html files (see here for more informations : https://nuxtjs.org/api/configuration-generate#routes )

 ### Creating a Gustave "importer"